All the products we looked at are available over the counter in pharmacies, yet only three... are listed with the TGA.

 of Public Health, wrote in

-a recent article published
+an article published

 in the Medical Journal of